mattjbarlow/ansible-directory/README.md

+# About This Repo #
+This is a skeleton of an Ansible home directory.
+You can control all of your application environments from this directory.
+If you work with multiple customers, you probably want to create a separate copy of this repo for each customer.

 # Ansible Tips #
 In your roles directory, type ansible-galaxy init <em>role_name</em> in order to generate an empty skeleton for a new role you are working on.